William Dacre, 3rd Baron Dacre: Life

 On an unknown date between 18 May 1519 and 1527, he married Lady Elizabeth Talbot, the fifth daughter of George Talbot, 4th Earl of Shrewsbury, by his marriage to Anne Hastings, only daughter of William Hastings, 1st Baron Hastings.
 She was still alive on 6 May 1552.

-He was Captain of Norham Castle in 1522–23, Steward of Penrith, Warden of the West Marches from 1527 to 1534 and again from 1549 until his death in 1563, Governor of Carlisle 1549 to 1551 and Warden of the Middle Marches from 1553 until 1555.
-In 1534 he was accused of treason, committed to the Tower about 15 May 1534; he was tried in Westminster Hall and acquitted on 9 July 1534, but fined heavily.
+Dacre was Captain of Norham Castle in 1522–23.
+Between 1523 and 1525, during the Scottish war, he was accused of stirring up border unrest and was later brought before the Star Chamber, where he lost his wardenries.
+Steward of Penrith, Warden of the West Marches from 1527 to 1534 and again from 1549 until his death in 1563, Governor of Carlisle 1549 to 1551 and Warden of the Middle Marches from 1553 until 1555.
+In 1534 he was accused of treason, being accused of holding unauthorised cross-border negotiations with the Scots, and was committed to the Tower on about 15 May 1534.
+He was tried in Westminster Hall and acquitted on 9 July 1534, to cheers, after defending himself in court for seven hours.
+However, he was fined heavily.